+□ C. Budget Forms 90-4: Be sure to include a budget form (use the updated version) for the lead institution and each subcontract.
+Note: a subcontract to a SUNY institution has its own guidelines.
+See the accompanying Fiscal Policies document in the shared folder for line-by-line instructions on how to complete the 90-4.
+Use whole numbers only for your budget items to prevent rounding errors during the processing of awards.
+You may contact NYSG's fiscal officer JeanAnn Johnston, (Jean.Johnston@stonybrook.edu) with any questions.
+NYSG also invites you to share an unofficial version of your budget form and budget justification with Ms. Johnston as soon as you have it drafted, but at least two weeks before the submission deadline.
+She will try to help you more accurately define and maximize the allocation of the requested funds and discuss with you any needed changes before the official review of your full proposal.

+Please also keep a copy of the 90-4 budget forms as separate Excel files until you have received notification whether your proposal was selected for funding or not.
+These will be used later in the process for funded proposals.
+Awards are administered as a Cost Reimbursable Award (CRA) and successful applicants must submit invoices to NYSG for reimbursement.
+D. Budget Justification: Start on a new page.
+This must be a written narrative.
+The dollar figure and justification for each budget category will be closely examined, so PIs must be very careful to explain all anticipated expenses.
 The same amount of detailed justification must be given for matching funds as for those requested from NYSG.
 Matching funds justification should be its own separate narrative (start on a new page).
 Please also keep a copy of the budget justification and the matching funds justification narratives as separate Word files until you have received notification whether your proposal was selected for funding or not.
-These will be used later in the process for funded proposals.

-To assist with your submission, NYSG has prepared a "fiscal policies" website, which contains guidance information and should answer many questions you may have as you prepare your budget.
-The website is http://www.seagrant.sunysb.edu/articles/t/grants-policies-forms-policies and includes guidelines regarding allowable budgetary items.
-See http://www.seagrant.sunysb.edu/articles/t/grants-policies-downloadable-forms-for-proposal-submission for an example budget justification.

-- E. Subcontract Scope of Work and Budget Justification: Include for each subcontracting institution, if any.
-For example, if a co-PI is from a different institution than the lead PI, the co-PI's institution is a subcontract. - F. Project Timeline: Start on a new page.
-See example and use downloadable blank versions of the timeline form on NYSG's web page http://www.seagrant.sunysb.edu/articles/t/grants-policies-downloadable-forms-for-proposal-submission. - G. Extension and Outreach Summary and Acknowledgement: (not to exceed 1 page) Start on a new page.
-Provide a brief summary describing the proposed extension and outreach activities for this project and check the acknowledgement below.
-The summary should mention audiences (e.g. agencies, businesses, communities, students, the public, etc.) to be reached and methods used (workshops, factsheets, social media, etc.).
+These will be used later in the process for funded proposals. ☐ E. Subcontract Scope of Work and Budget Justification: Include for each subcontracting institution, if any.
+For example, if a co-PI is from a different institution than the lead PI, the co-PI's institution is a subcontract.
+I. F. Project Timeline: Start on a new page.
+Use the template in the shared folder. ☐ G. Extension and Outreach Summary and Acknowledgement: (not to exceed 1 page) Start on a new page.
+Provide a brief summary describing the proposed extension and outreach activities for this project and check the acknowledgment below.
+The summary should mention the audiences (e.g., agencies, businesses, communities, students, the public, etc.) to be reached and the methods used (workshops, factsheets, social media, etc.).
 Consultation with NYSG staff will be helpful for developing this section.
 Extension and Outreach Plan: Proposal authors are reminded that any research project funded under this Call must develop with NYSG staff an extension and outreach plan within two months of the start of the project.
 The outreach plan is to be implemented throughout the duration of the project.
-Please acknowledge this requirement in your proposal by writing the following statement of acknowledgement at the end of your Extension and Outreach Summary.

-I (we) acknowledge the requirement that any research project funded under this Call must develop with NYSG staff an extension and outreach plan within two months of the start of the project.

-H. Data Management/Sharing Plan: (not to exceed 2 pages)
+Please acknowledge this requirement in your proposal by writing the following statement of acknowledgment at the end of your Extension and Outreach Summary.
+I (we) acknowledge the requirement that any research project funded under this Call must develop with NYSG staff an extension and outreach plan within two months of the start of the project. ☐ H. Data Management/Sharing Plan: (not to exceed 2 pages)